adriengivry/Software-Rasterizer/README.md

 # Rasterizer

-Here is our student rasterizer project.
+Here is our student software rasterizer project.
 The project is divided into 7 main features :
 - Z-Buffer
 - Phong (Per-Vertex)
 - Blinn-Phong (Per-Pixel)